brannn/csv2iceberg/README.md

 ## Advanced Usage

+### How SQL Batcher Works

+SQL Batcher uses a client-side batching approach to optimize database operations:

+1. **Statement Collection**: You provide a list of SQL statements (typically INSERT statements).
+2. **Size Analysis**: SQL Batcher analyzes each statement's size in bytes.
+3. **Optimal Batching**: Statements are combined into batches up to the configured `max_bytes` limit.
+4. **Database-Specific Execution**:
+   - For PostgreSQL: Semicolon-separated statements can be executed in a single query
+   - For Trino/Presto: Each statement is executed individually within the same adapter
+   - For Snowflake: Statements are grouped within transaction blocks
+   - For BigQuery: Statements use either interactive or batch mode depending on size

+SQL Batcher doesn't attempt to modify the database's underlying query execution mechanism.
+Instead, it optimizes how multiple statements are grouped and submitted to the database, working within each system's constraints and capabilities.

 ### Dynamic Column-Based Batch Sizing

 SQL Batcher now includes dynamic batch sizing based on the number of columns in your INSERT statements.
 This feature automatically adjusts the batch size to optimize performance based on table width.